Love Island USA season 4: Format

-Love Island is a reality television program in which a group of contestants, who are referred to as "Islanders", are living in a villa in California.
+Love Island is a reality television program in which a group of contestants, who are referred to as "Islanders", are living in a villa in Santa Barbara, California.
 The Islanders are cut off from the outside world and are under constant video surveillance.
 To survive in the villa, the Islanders must be in a relationship with another Islander.
 The Islanders couple up for the first time on first impressions but they are later forced to "re-couple" at special ceremonies in which they can choose to remain with their current partners or to switch partners.
 At the villa, the couples must share a bed for sleeping and are permitted to talk with other Islanders at any time, allowing them to get to know everyone.
 While in the villa, each Islander has their own telephone, with which they can contact other Islanders via text and can receive text messages informing them of the latest challenges, dumpings, and re-couplings.
 While the Islanders might appear to have unmediated access to the outside world, they are limited in both their alcohol consumption and communication with the outside world.

 The Islanders are presented with many games and challenges that are designed to test their physical and mental abilities, after which the winners are sometimes presented with special prizes, such as a night at the Hideaway or a special date.

 Islanders can be eliminated, or "dumped", for several reasons; these include remaining single after a re-coupling and by public vote through the Love Island mobile app.
 During the show's final week, members of the public vote to decide which couple should win the series; the couple who receives the most votes win.

 At the envelope ceremony on finale night, the couple who received the highest number of votes from the public receives two envelopes, one for each partner.
 One envelope contains and the other contains nothing.
 The partner with the envelope may choose whether to share the money with their partner as a test of trust and commitment.

 Islanders

+The original islanders of the fourth season of Love Island USA.